Combined Joint Task Force 180: Arrival

 Then Major General David Barno arrived in Afghanistan in early October 2003 on temporary duty status.
 He spent roughly six weeks there as a two-star officer.
 In November 2003, Combined Forces Command-Afghanistan (CFC-A) was established as the U.S. led, coalition headquarters for Afghanistan.
 Now-Lieutenant General Barno took command.
-CTJF-180 was restructured as a subordinate organization of CFC-A, with the 10th Mountain Division seemingly remaining responsible for tactical combat/security operations only.
+CJTF-180 was restructured as a subordinate organization of CFC-A, with the 10th Mountain Division seemingly remaining responsible for tactical combat/security operations only.
 One of the pillars of Barno's new counter-insurgency strategy was to order the troops to live alongside the people, and thus he allotted brigades to specific areas of responsibility, creating Regional Command East and Regional Command South.
 Previously the forces had conducted missions hunting insurgents without establishing long-term relationships with specific areas.

 Department of Defense Authorization Appropriation statements for FY 2005 describe "...CJTF-180 is a division level organization that exercises command over 11 separate task forces; including 2 coalition battalions and other support, medical, engineering, and training units.
 It also has special operations capabilities assigned from U.S. and coalition nations."

 On 15 April 2004 the headquarters of the U.S. Army's 25th Infantry Division arrived in Afghanistan and took command of CJTF-180 from the 10th Mountain Division.
 Lieutenant General Barno then decided to rename the CJTF because the “180” designation had traditionally been given to Joint task forces led by the Army's XVIII Airborne Corps.
 Barno chose Combined Joint Task Force 76 as the new name to evoke America’s history and the democratic spirit of 1776.
 The CFC-A commander was hoping that this new designation would highlight the change in command at the operational level at a time when Afghanistan appeared to be moving closer to democracy.